kota7/pypacktest/docs/index.md

 This says, when `testpack` is imported, the function `say_hello` is fetched to directly under `testpack` namespace (I am not sure if this terminology is correct, though).

-We can do the following now:
+We can do the following now (don't forget to run `pip install -U .`):
 ```
 $ python -c "import testpack; testpack.say_hello()"
 Hello!
 ```

-I find this quite useful, particularly to fetch package's core functionalities (functions or classes) directly under the package.
+I find this quite useful, particularly to fetch package's core functionalities (functions or classes) directly under the package name.
 For example (if you have `pandas` package installed), we can see that `pandas.Series` is actually located deep inside the package tree.

 ```